Author | Permission to Use Info

 A number of parents have written to us asking for help about what to do when neighbors are bullying their children outside of school.
-This comment that was recently posted on our blog is typical:
+Here’s one of these stories.

 My 12-year-old daughter is being bullied by two 13-year-olds.
 My husband and I have tried talking to each of their parents to no avail.
 The parents were defensive and acted like they didn’t think it was a big deal.

 The boy has hit my daughter, and the police were called.
 According to the police, because my daughter hit back, she is also considered a “suspect” and both kids would have to go to court and it would be a “he-said-she-said” situation.

 This is happening outside of school, in the mobile home park where we live.
 These bullies look for my daughter whenever she’s outside and call her nasty mean names.
 It’s not fair to my daughter to keep her locked in the house like she’s the one being punished, but I don’t know what else to do.
 I changed her school because I didn’t feel she was safe walking home from school.
 When the bullies knew she was home alone, they would come up to our gate or send other kids over to see if she could come out.
 The name-calling has just gotten worse.
 How do I teach my daughter to protect herself from hurtful words and behavior?